sipfront/call-analytics-sdk/MODULE.md

 This package contains message types that can be sent

-# Package com.sipfront.sdk.json.message.enums
+# Package com.sipfront.sdk.json.enums

-This package contains enums that describe various message
+This package contains enums that describe various json objects like messages